MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-databases-plan.md

 ---
 title: Protect your databases with Defender for Databases
-description: Learn how to enable the Databases plan on your Azure subscription for Microsoft Defender for Cloud. ms.topic: install-set-up-deploy ms.date: 09/15/2024
+description: Learn how to enable the Databases plan on your Azure subscription for Microsoft Defender for Cloud to enhance your database security. ms.topic: how-to ms.date: 12/09/2024
+#customer intent: As a database administrator, I want to enable Defender for Databases so that I can enhance the security of my databases.
 ---

 # Protect your databases with Defender for Databases